decipher-indus/font/README.md

 Atom
 ----

-To change your font to Fira Code, open Atom's preferences (`cmd + ,` on a Mac, `ctrl + ,` on PC), make sure the "Settings" tab is selected, or the "Editor" in Atom 1.10+, and scroll down to "Editor Settings".
+To change your font to Indus Programmer, open Atom's preferences (`cmd + ,` on a Mac, `ctrl + ,` on PC), make sure the "Settings" tab is selected, or the "Editor" in Atom 1.10+, and scroll down to "Editor Settings".
 In the "Font Family" field, enter `Indus Programmer`.

 If you wish to specify a font weight, for example, Light, use `Indus Programmer Light` as a font name (Windows) or `IndusProgrammer-Light` (macOS).